jindongyang94/cookiecutter-data-science-custom/{{ cookiecutter.repo_name }}/README.md

 │   │   ├── interim    <- Intermediate data that has been transformed.
 │   │   ├── processed  <- The final, canonical data sets for modeling.
 │   │   └── raw        <- The original, immutable data dump.
-│   └── sql_scripts    <- SQL scripts used to create the datasets
+│   └── scripts        <- SQL scripts used to create the datasets │
-│
 │
 ├── models             <- Trained and serialized models, model predictions, or model summaries